 Answer: No way even HST could see Juno.
 Jupiter might be big and bright and close, but spacecraft are too small to resolve in even the best telescopes.
 If the ISS were in orbit around Jupiter, you just might be able to spot it.
 Let’s do the math …

-The graphic above shows the geometry for determining angular diameter (how large something looks in your view as measured in degrees).
+The graphic above shows the geometry for determining apparent angular diameter — how large something appears in your view as measured in degrees.
+[The “apparent” is sometimes dropped.]
 We can’t use “km” or “miles” because we’re only talking about an object’s apparent size in the sky.
 And the sky is a 360° x 180° hemisphere.

 To calculate the angular size of an object we use this formula, based on the right triangles in the graphic: